davidasiegel/Nate_Silver_Presidential_Elections/README.md

 I would like to see Nate or Nassim or someone else make a more careful analysis along these lines.
 The data is out there, you can see the data is nicely cleaned.
 Go out there and do it.
 I want to know if the predictions are more accurate or less accurate as you go back in time.
 They should be less accurate.

-The glaring omission in the posted data (you can see it after the head command at top of my python notebook) is that it doesn't provide confidence intervals.
+The glaring omission in the data posted by Nate Silver is that it doesn't provide confidence intervals.
 It's fine if your predictions fluctuate wildly as long as your confidence intervals reflect that.
+Ideally I would be checking the variance of the data against the confidence intervals.